Subreal-Team/SubReal.EasyDuplicatesFinder/README.md

 **SubReal.EasyDuplicatesFinder**

-The Program will can help find duplicates of files in folder and delete to recycled bin.
+The Program will can help find duplicates of files in folder and delete to recycle bin.